chromatone/chromatone.center/theory/chords/index.md

 ---
 title: Chords
-subtitle: Harmonic sets of pitches/frequencies consisting of multiple notes that are heard as if sounding simultaneously
+description: Harmonic sets of pitches/frequencies consisting of multiple notes that are heard as if sounding simultaneously
 cover: am7-res.svg

 date: 2021-09-10